First time requests for consultation services should be directed to:

-Stephen G. White, Ph.D., is a psychologist and the President of Work Trauma Services Inc., a consulting group he founded in 1982 to assist employers with serious workplace crises.
+Stephen G. White, Ph.D., is a psychologist and the former President of Work Trauma Services Inc., a consulting group he originally founded in 1982 to assist employers with serious workplace crises.
 His extensive work in organizational trauma reduction led to his specializing, since 1989, in the assessment and management of workplace and campus violence risk.
-Dr. White has consulted nationally and internationally on over 4,000 threat cases for numerous Fortune 500 companies, private and public organizations, law firms and their clientele, colleges and universities, and law enforcement and governmental agencies.
-He has testified before the California State Legislature on behalf of workplace violence prevention legislation, and has authored or co-authored peer-reviewed publications on threat assessment and stalking, workplace and campus mass murder, and autism, and workplace trauma management.
+Dr. White has consulted nationally and internationally on over 4,500 threat cases for numerous Fortune 500 companies, private and public organizations, law firms and their clientele, colleges and universities, and law enforcement, military and governmental entities.
+He has testified before the California State Legislature on behalf of workplace violence prevention legislation.
+Dr. White has authored or co-authored peer-reviewed publications on stalking, workplace and campus mass murder, violence risk assessment, autism and violence, and workplace trauma management.
 Dr. White, in collaboration with Dr. Reid Meloy, developed and published in 2007 The WAVR-21.
-Now in its third edition, the WAVR-21 is a scientifically based structured professional judgment guide for assessing workplace and campus violence risk.
-Dr. White contributed a chapter on workplace violence in the first and second editions of The International Handbook of Threat Assessment, published in 2014 by Oxford University Press, and is a Contributing Editor for the Journal of Threat Assessment and Management.
-He was among invited experts for both the FBI’s National Center for the Analysis of Violent Crime, and ASIS International, to develop their public guidelines for the prevention of workplace violence.
-He served on the expert panel of the 2012 US Army-sponsored Workplace Violence in the Military Program, providing peer reviews of scientific proposals to study predictors of targeted violence across Department of Defense service areas.
+Now in its third edition, the WAVR-21 is an evidence-based structured professional judgment guide for assessing workplace and campus violence risk.
+Dr. White has contributed chapters on workplace violence in the first and second editions of The International Handbook of Threat Assessment, published by Oxford University Press, and is a Contributing Editor for the Journal of Threat Assessment and Management.
+He was a member of the expert panel of the 2012 US Army-sponsored Workplace Violence in the Military Program, providing peer reviews of scientific proposals to study predictors of targeted violence across Department of Defense service areas.
 In 2022 he received the Distinguished Achievement award from the Association of Threat Assessment Professionals.
-Dr. White has served as an Associate Clinical Professor in the Department of Psychiatry at the University of California, San Francisco, where he has co-facilitated professional development groups for medical students.
+Dr. White has served as an Associate Clinical Professor in the Department of Psychiatry at the University of California, San Francisco, where he co-facilitated professional development groups for medical students.
 He is a sought-after trainer and a frequent guest lecturer at regional, national, and international forums for security, human resource, and mental health professionals, campus administrators, law enforcement agencies, and employment law attorneys.